 2 Your details

-2.4 As part of your membership, British Library may also send you information about other parts of the British Library where we feel these would be of interest to you.
-We may contact you by post, telephone and/or email.
+2.3 As part of your Membership, the British Library may also send you information about other British Library activities where we feel these may be of interest to you.

 3 Subscription fees and payment